muyiwa99/Sunnyside/README.md

 Add a background image through css: cover no-repeat etc Using grid for my layout
-Positioning text over images- absolute and relative utilizing utilitiy clases to write cleaner code
+Positioning text over images- absolute and relative Using utilitiy classes to write cleaner code

 ## Author